 \section{Introduction}

-The inspirals and mergers of compact binaries have been successfully measured through their emitted gravitational waves (GWs) as of $7$ years now with the first black-hole (BH) binary merger detected \cite{Abbott:2016blz} by the advanced LIGO \cite{LIGOScientific:2014pky} in collaboration with Advanced VIRGO in Europe \cite{VIRGO:2014yos}.
-By now there is already an operational array of second-generation ground-based GW detectors on the northern hemisphere, including also KAGRA in Japan, and several elaborate plans for diverse ground- and space-based GW experiments that will extend the measured frequency bandwidth to $16$(!) orders of magnitude.
+The inspirals and mergers of compact binaries have been successfully measured through their emitted gravitational waves (GWs) as of $7$ years now, with the first black-hole (BH) binary merger detected \cite{Abbott:2016blz} by the advanced LIGO \cite{LIGOScientific:2014pky} in collaboration with Advanced VIRGO \cite{VIRGO:2014yos}.
+By now there is already an operational array of second-generation ground-based GW detectors on the northern hemisphere, including also KAGRA in Japan, and several elaborate plans for diverse ground- and space-based GW experiments that will extend the measured bandwidth of frequencies to no less than $16$ orders of magnitude.

-Since these compact-binary GW sources spend most of their lifetime with their components orbiting in non-relativistic (NR) velocities, they have been analytically studied in the post-Newtonian (PN) approximation of General Relativity (GR) \cite{Blanchet:2013haa}.
-Using the input of PN theory in conjunction with numerical simulations that cover the short-lived phase of the binary in strong gravity, the effective one-body (EOB) approach \cite{Buonanno:1998gg} then enables the generation of complete theoretical waveforms to be tested against the real-world measurements.
-The wealth of data \cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp} that is being recorded, contains coveted information on gravity and QCD theory due to the diverse sources involved, including rotating compact objects of BHs in a surprising span of masses \cite{TheLIGOScientific:2016src,TheLIGOScientific:2016wfe,Abbott:2016izl}, and also neutron stars (NSs), whose interiors probe QCD in extreme conditions that only nature can generate \cite{LIGOScientific:2017vwq,LIGOScientific:2021qlt}.
+Since these compact-binary sources of GWs spend most of their lifetime with their components orbiting in non-relativistic (NR) velocities, they have been analytically studied in the post-Newtonian (PN) approximation of General Relativity (GR) \cite{Blanchet:2013haa}.
+With the input from PN theory, supplemented with numerical simulations that cover the short-lived phase of the binary in strong gravity, the effective one-body (EOB) approach \cite{Buonanno:1998gg} enables the generation of complete theoretical waveforms to be tested against our real-world measurements.
+The wealth of data that is being recorded \cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021djp}, contains coveted information on gravity and QCD theory due to the diverse sources involved, including rotating BHs in a surprising span of masses \cite{TheLIGOScientific:2016src,TheLIGOScientific:2016wfe,Abbott:2016izl}, and neutron stars (NSs), whose interiors probe QCD in extreme conditions that only nature can generate \cite{LIGOScientific:2017vwq,LIGOScientific:2021qlt}.